Brainfock/Brainfock/README.md

 Contribution & support
 --------------------------
 Want to contribute?
 Great!
-I'll be very happy to get help.
-More info is coming closer to public code release.
+Just create a pull request and you're in - welcome!

 Contacts